 - Depending on your choice of module study, the qualification will enable you to demonstrate in addition, expertise in particular areas:

-- Designing, implementing and critiquing technology-enhanced learning, if you study Technology-enhanced learning: practices and debates (H800)
+- Designing, implementing and critiquing technology-enhanced learning, if you study Technology-enhanced learning: foundations and futures (H880)

 - Open educational resources and approaches for learning within university, college, management or other contexts, if you include Openness and innovation in elearning (H817)

-- Research and evaluation of educational technology, including research design an planning, and critical review of research reports, if you have included The critical researcher: Educational technologies in practice (H819).
+- Research and evaluation of educational technology, including research design and planning, and critical review of research reports, if you have included The critical researcher: Educational technologies in practice (H819).

 - The increasing usage of social media and open content by educators and students to share knowledge and practice through online dissemination, if you include The networked practitioner (H818).